rackerlabs/rackspace-how-to/content/cloud-images/sharing-images-in-the-cloud-control-panel.md

     /**etc/passwd** and that there aren't any strange SSH keys preinstalled on the server.
--   **Build critical infrastructure components only from images created by people that you completely trust.** If you suspect that an image shared with you contains malware or is behaving strangely, you can report such suspicious activities to Rackspace Support and to <cloudimageshelp@rackspace.com>.
+-   **Build critical infrastructure components only from images created by people that you trust.** If you suspect that an image shared with you contains malware or is behaving strangely, you can report such suspicious activities to Rackspace Support and to <cloudimageshelp@rackspace.com>.